cyy8/notes/IELTS.md

 - I recently took up painting. (to take up a hobby= to start a hobby)
 - I am new to it.
 2. simple past
-- I started painting few yeas ago.
+- I started painting a few yeas ago.
 - I decided to have a go at painting. (to have a go at sth = to try something new)
 - I decied to try my hand at painting. (also to try something new)
 ### present perfect